Jat Airways Hotels

 Jat Airways Hotels are a chain of hotels in Serbia.
-The hotel chain was once subsidiary of the national airline of Serbia - Jat Airways which rebranded to Air Serbia in 2013.
-It is still a partner of the airline and therefore still holds the name of the former airline.
+The hotel chain was once subsidiary of the national airline of Serbia – Jat Airways which rebranded to Air Serbia in 2013.
+It is still a partner of the airline and held the name of the former airline for a while, but was later renamed back to the Slavija Hotel Belgrade.

 Locations

-Belgrade
+Slavija Hotel Belgrade

 In Belgrade there are three Jat Airways Hotels.
 All are called Slavija hotels as they are located on the Slavija Square in the city centre.
 The Slavija hotel complex contains three buildings.
 The tallest one being a 3 star hotel, a second smaller 2 star hotel where groups of children on school excursions usually stay and "Hotel Slavija Lux" – a 5 star all glass hotel.
 All hotels except the 2 star hotel have both apartments and smaller rooms.
 Hotel Slavija Lux is popular with famous people staying in Belgrade.

 In front of the hotels there is a stop for a special bus line directly to Belgrade Nikola Tesla Airport.

+Hotels were separated from the JAT company in 2005.
 All three hotels became controlled by the government until a suitable buyer was found in 2007.